tanayk2610/AutoBot/Docs/Design.md

 ````
 ````

-Use Case 2: Setup virtual machine with Eclipse and selective plugins installed using packerIO.
+Use Case 2: Setup virtual machine with Eclipse and selective plugins installed using Packer.
 1. Preconditions
 User shall have valid Slack API token on their system, and eclipse installed in the environment.